premchander-revature/interviewquestions/JUnit_IS/JUnit_Int_Spe.md

 ---

-43. What happens if a Junit test method is declared as "private"?
+43. What happens if a JUnit test method is declared as "private"?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)